 Habits that Damage Your Intestines

-But, how many times has it occurred to you, for example, that once you digest them, do you experience stomach pain?
+But, how many times has it happened that you experience stomach pain soon after eating them?
 These foods barely have soluble fiber.
-Also, when you consume them in excess, they stimulate the intestinal tract and can cause diarrhea as well as constipation.
+Also, when you consume them in excess, they stimulate the intestinal tract excessively and can cause diarrhea as well as constipation.

-2.2 Avoid Red Meat
+2.2 Avoid red meat

 2.3 Avoid Dairy Products

 - A health tip: It’s simple, just replace cow’s milk with natural and healthy substitutes like oat milk, rice milk, almond milk, walnut milk, or even pistachio milk.
-They are easy to find in supermarkets and you can even make them yourself.
+These are easy to find in supermarkets and you can even make them yourself.
 It’s worth giving it a try.

-3. Taking Medication
+3. Taking medication

-But, proceed with caution, because the same thing can happen with other medications like the ones that you use for constipation or diarrhea, for example.
+But, proceed with caution, because the same thing can be said of other medications like the ones that you use for constipation or diarrhea, for example.
 It’s always best to resort to natural remedies in these cases before pharmaceutical drugs.

 In any case, it’s wise to always consult your doctor for his or her opinion.
 They will talk to you about the secondary effects of any medicine that you’re taking.